Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

     os.chdir('paste-path-here')
     ```
     - Locate the `templates` folder inside `CCEE-Climate-Impacts-Methodology`.
 Click the three dots next to that folder and select **Copy path**.
-    - In the code cell where it says `paste-path-here`, delete that and paste in the path you just copied.
+    - In the code cell where it says `paste-path-here`, delete it and paste in the path you just copied.
+Do not remove the single quotation marks.
     - Run the cell.
     - To confirm you are in the right directory.
-Add a new code cell like before and run.
+Add a new code cell like before and run:
     ```python
     !pwd
     ```
     - You should see something ending in `../CCEE-Climate-Impacts-Methology/templates`.

-8. **Run the Notebook**:
+6. **Run the Notebook**:
     - Run any or all templates as you wish.

 ### Option 2: Local Setup

-## Prerequisites
+#### Prerequisites
 Before running the Jupyter notebook, ensure that you have the following installed:

 - **Python**: Version 3.6 or higher is recommended.
 You can download it from the official Python website.